Gold Star moms honor the fallen

 Memorial Day is a time to remember and honor the service and sacrifice of our country’s fallen heroes.
-Left behind are the beloved family members, like the Gold Star mothers that attended the Memorial Day Ceremony held here, May 25.
+Left behind are the beloved family members, like the Gold Star mothers who attended the Memorial Day Ceremony held here May 25.

 Attendance by Gold Star Moms Susan Misener, mother of U.S. Marine Sgt.
 Garrett A. Misener, Yvette Duchene, mother of U.S. Air Force Senior Airman Daniel R. Sanchez, and Sylbia Rivera, mother of U.S. Air Force Staff Sgt.
 John P. Porras, show they have not forgotten, and they are determined to carry on the legacy of their children.
 Their presence serves as a constant reminder of the need to honor and support those who have served our country.